whypam/x455-HTML5-CSS3/README.md

 3. **Design**.
 Design is a mockup of your final project.
 Mockup is where your project will begin to take shape.
 When wireframing is meant to quickly come up with a concept, mockup is where things take life.

    You will add colors and content to your mockup.
 In this stage, you may not have all the images, videos and text content ready.
-So you can reuse the same images in multiple places as placeholders.
-For text content, you may use Lorem Ipsum dummy text [https://www.lipsum.com/](https://www.lipsum.com/).
+So you can reuse the same images, videos and text content in multiple places as placeholders.

 4. **Coding**.
 You will code your website (6 pages) in HTML5 and CSS3 (make use of JavaScript and JQuery) in Visual Studio Code, then test/run it on Google Chrome browser.
 In this stage, you should have all images, videos and text content needed for your website.